-- o Impact statements are limited in quantity.
+- Impact statements are limited in quantity.
 Colorado, Connecticut, Maine, Oregon and Virginia prepare racial and ethnic impact statements only upon request by legislators.
 Colorado and Virginia limit the number of bills for which racial and ethnic impact statements can be requested each legislative session. - Impact statements are limited in scope.
 Iowa, New Jersey, Maryland and Virginia prepare racial and ethnic impact statements only for legislation pertaining to criminal justice.
-New Jersey is the only state that incorporates racial and ethnic impact statements into the rulemaking process, focusing on criminal justice impact. - o Impact statements are largely informational.
-New Jersey is the only state that stipulates action that must be taken if a racial and ethnic impact statement identifies disparate impact on populations of color, and only during rule-making. - o Impact statements are not transparent.
+New Jersey and Oregon are the only states that incorporate racial and ethnic impact statements into their rule-making processes. - Impact statements are largely informational.
+New Jersey is the only state that stipulates action that must be taken if a racial and ethnic impact statement identifies disparate impact on populations of color, and only during rule-making. - Impact statements are not transparent.
 New Jersey and Oregon are the only two states that make racial and ethnic impact statements publicly available.
 (New Jersey only during rule-making). - Impact statements are not guaranteed to be prepared permanently.
 Maine and Maryland have created temporary pilot programs to inform their state's future course of action regarding the preparation of racial and ethnic impact statements.